FAQs for teachers and careers advisers

 For students interested in work experience within NHS Wales please visit the NHS Wales website

 Volunteering is an excellent way of gaining experience, and seeing whether they are suited to a particular type of work.
 It’s also a great way to boost their confidence and they can give something back to the community.
+See our page about different ways to gain experience

 How can I help my students who are taking/planning to take a degree and want to work in the NHS afterwards?